 Training includes a 26 hour online course for service providers working with people experiencing mental health and substance-use struggles.
 The course includes 12 DBT Skills taught over a 12-month period.
 Micro-Interventions Course is a prerequisite.
 CMEs available.
 More Details (register and complete Micro-Interventions to be auto enrolled in this course).

-The Office of Suicide Prevention is pleased to provide our partners across Colorado FREE access to the LivingWorks Start suicide prevention gatekeeper training.
+The Office of Suicide Prevention is pleased to announce that we have partnered with LivingWorks, to provide to our partners across Colorado free access to the LivingWorks Start gatekeeper training, to aid in your suicide prevention efforts.
 LivingWorks Start is a one-hour, online, interactive training program that gives you the skills and knowledge to keep family, friends, co-workers, and others safe from suicide.

 Mental Health First Aid is an 8-hour course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 Mental Health First Aid is a live training program — like regular First Aid or CPR — designed to give people the skills to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The course uses role-playing and simulations to demonstrate how to recognize and respond to the warning signs of specific illnesses.
 Mental Health First Aid teaches participants a five-step action plan, ALGEE, to support someone developing signs and symptoms of a mental illness or in an emotional crisis.
 To locate a trainer or access funding support, please visit www.mhfaco.org.